December 4, morning

 Later in the day the Lydia's husband Nerses, arriving from his native village of Hnushinak, tap-tapped from the street onto the matte-glazed window pane in our one-but-spacious-room flat.
 With that window open you can talk through the grates or pass things to a person standing on the sidewalk.
 The other two windows in the room are simply nailed up...
 He wanted the key from their house.

 'Oh, sure, here you are!'

-Fare thee well, the BHAGAVAT-GITA, and thee as well, O, Procrustus' sofa!
+Now, his return to the town ended my career of a security at their place.
+Fare thee well, THE BHAGAVAT-GITA, and thee as well, O, Procrustean sofa!

 My backache faithfully lingers by, however, tonight I'm in the luck, the kitchen tap had trickled almost two pails of water before it was completely cut.